SJTUJohnClass/Minivim/README.md

    />
 </center>

-We expect you to realize the same functionality of wim.
+We expect you to realize the same functionality of vim.

 ### <a id = "4.3"> Conventions </a>